IndusInd Bank shares climb despite Rs 2,329 crore loss in Q4; here's what you should do - BusinessToday

-Shares of IndusInd Bank Ltd were trading higher in Thursday's trade even as the crisis-hit private lender recorded a consolidated net loss of Rs 2,328.92 crore in the January-March 2025 quarter as against a profit of Rs 2,349.08 crore in the corresponding period last fiscal.
-Last checked, the stock was up 2.15 per cent at Rs 787.65.
-At this price, it has corrected 18.73 per cent on a year-to-date (YTD) basis.
+Shares of IndusInd Bank Ltd traded higher on Thursday even as the crisis-hit private lender recorded a consolidated net loss of Rs 2,328.92 crore in the January-March 2025 quarter as against a profit of Rs 2,349.08 crore in the corresponding period last fiscal.
+The stock rose 1.82 per cent at Rs 785.10.
+At this price, it has corrected 19 per cent on a year-to-date (YTD) basis.

 Net interest income (NII) stood at Rs 3,048.3 crore for the March 2025 quarter and provisions soared to Rs 2,522.08 crore in Q4 FY25.
 Sequentially, the lender's gross non-performing asset (NPA) rose to 3.13 per cent in Q4 FY25 from 2.25 per cent in the December 2024 quarter.